Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Basic Ideas and Notation

-According to the postulates of quantum mechanics, a closed system with Hilbert space $\mc{H}$ has dynamics which are generated by some self-adjoint operator $H$ on the space, called the \emph{Hamiltonian}.
-In certain cases of physical interest, the parameters of the physical system may change over time, or one may work in a ``non-inertial frame" such as an interaction picture.
+According to the postulates of quantum mechanics, a closed system with Hilbert space $\mathcal{H}$ has dynamics which are generated by some self-adjoint operator $H$ on the space, called the \emph{Hamiltonian}.
+In certain cases of physical interest, the parameters of the physical system may change over time, or one may work in a ``non-inertial frame'' such as an interaction picture.
 In such instances, a proper description requires that $H$ be a function of time.
 In saying $H(t)$ generates the dynamics, we mean there exists a unique unitary-operator-valued function $U$, termed the \emph{time evolution operator}, which solves the following initial value problem.

 (Here, and throughout, we choose units where Planck's constant $\hbar$ is one.)
-The system of equations above is the \emph{Schrodinger equation} for the time evolution operator.
-The solution $U$ encodes maximal knowledge about the system dynamics as allowed by the laws of quantum mechanics.
-For any initial (possibly mixed) state $\rho(t_0)$, one obtains the time-evolved quantum state over the interval $\Delta t = t -t_0$ via

-where the arguments of $U$ are left off for clarity.
-Hence, $U$ ``propagates" our state forward in time, and is therefore sometimes called the \emph{propagator}.
-A similar relation can be written from the Heisenberg picture, in which the observables evolve in time.
+The initial value problem~\eqref{eq:Schrödinger_eqtn} is the \emph{Schrödinger equation} for the time evolution operator.
+Typically, we set $t_0 = 0$ and use $T$ to denote the final time of interest.
+The solution $U$ encodes maximal knowledge about the system dynamics.
+For any initial state $\ket{\psi(t_0)} = \ket{\psi_0}$ (only pure states need be considered here), one obtains the time-evolved quantum state $\ket{\psi(t)} = U(t,t_0)\ket{\psi_0}$ simply by applying $U$.
+Hence, $U$ ``propagates" our state in time, and is sometimes called the \emph{propagator}.

-In the case where $H(t)$ is a constant function, we say it is \emph{time-independent}.
+In the case where $H(t)$ is a constant function, we say it is \emph{time independent}.
 Such behavior naturally arises in systems whose dynamical laws exhibit time-translation invariance.
-In this case, the solution $U$ to equation \eqref{eq:Schrodinger_eqtn} takes the expression
+In this case, the solution $U$ to equation \eqref{eq:Schrödinger_eqtn} takes the expression

 We say that $U$ is an \emph{ordinary} (operator) exponential of $H$.
 For more arbitrary $H(t)$, in contrast, the solution $U$ is typically written as an \emph{ordered} (operator) exponential of $H(t)$.